 Pour 3 cups of ketchup into the pot of soup and stir together with all of the vegetables.

-Step 19.
-Add the Browned Ground Beef to the Water
+Step 15.
+Add the Browned Ground Beef to the Pot

+Add the browned ground beef together with the rest of the ingredients in the pot.
+Stir the contents.
 The pot is getting quite full at this point, but the ground beef is the last of the ingredients we will add to the pot.
 Of course, you can sprinkle some parsley flakes in the soup at this time, or if there is any other ingredient you would like to add.
-Simmer until ground beef is warmed… only about 5 minutes since the rest of the soup has already been simmering a while.
+Continue to simmer for 5 to 10 more minutes or until the cabbage is tender and it’s time to eat.

-You can add whatever ingredients sound good to add to hamburger soup.
+You can add whatever ingredients that sounds good to add to hamburger soup.
 Some examples are a can or two of diced tomatoes, peas, or lima beans.
-You can also add some diced celery, about 2 or 3 stalks.
+You can also add some diced celery, about two or three stalks.
 You can add some extra seasonings such as minced garlic, a couple of teaspoons of Worcestershire sauce, and/or fresh parsley or parsley flakes.
 Or how about 1/2 cup of macaroni noodles?
 Tomato sauce can be used instead of ketchup.
 If you want a bit more beef flavor, you can add about 1/4 to 1/2 cup of beef broth.

 Yes, you can freeze hamburger soup.
-When I make a big pot of hamburger soup, if there are any leftovers, I measure out 2 bowls, one for my husband and one for me, then I put it in a sealed container.
-I may have 2 or three containers.
-I put them in the freezer, and then use one container when we are hungry for some great-tasting soup.
-Let the container sit on the countertop until it is partially thawed, and then put it in a pot.
-Cook the soup on medium heat until warm enough to eat.
-Hamburger soup can be in the freezer for about 4 or 5 months.
+It’s so easy and so convenient.
+When I make a big pot of hamburger soup, if there are any leftovers, I measure out two bowls, one for my husband and one for me, then I put it in an airtight container.
+I may have two or three containers.
+I put them in the freezer, and then I use one container when we are hungry for some delicious soup.

 💡 Final Thoughts